 Middle East and Newsletters Editor

 Kareem Shaheen is the Middle East and newsletters editor at New Lines.
 He is a journalist, columnist, editor and consultant based in Montreal and was previously a Middle East correspondent for the Guardian, based in Beirut and Istanbul.
 He was nominated for the Frontline Club award for print journalism for his coverage of the Khan Sheikhun chemical attack.
 He studied war in the modern world at King’s College London.
-He was one of the founding editors of New Lines.
+He was part of the magazine’s launch team.

 Latest from Kareem Shaheen